IrisAmp/RegexBot/README.md

 Regex Bot
 =========

-Suck it, Tom.

-This bot has nothing to do with regexes.
+This bot has almost nothing to do with regexes.

 ## Running
 Add your API keys to the file `config/keys.json`, then run: